Career options in psychology

 Neuropsychology is concerned with the assessment and rehabilitation of people with brain injury or other neurological disease.

-Occupational psychology is concerned with the performance of people at work and with how individuals, small groups and organisations behave and function.
-Its aim is to increase the effectiveness of the organisation and improve the job satisfaction of individuals.
+Occupational psychology is concerned with the behaviour and performance of individuals and groups at work, and with finding ways to increase the effectiveness of organisations and improve the job satisfaction of workers.

-Psychological Wellbeing Practitioners are trained to assess and support people experiencing common mental health problems – principally anxiety disorders and depression – in the self-management of their recovery, via a range of low-intensity, evidence-based interventions, informed by underlying cognitive/behavioural principles.
+Psychological Wellbeing Practitioners are trained to assess and support people experiencing common mental health problems in the self-management of their recovery, via a range of low-intensity, evidence-based interventions, informed by underlying cognitive/behavioural principles.

 Sport psychology’s predominant aim is to help athletes prepare psychologically for the demands of competition and training.
 Exercise psychology is primarily concerned with the application of psychology to increase exercise participation and motivational levels in the general public.